 Academic achievement (evidence of scholarship, participation in research, or intellectual pursuits)

-Two letters of recommendation using the request form below (recommenders must be individuals directly related to the applicant’s accomplishments or service at Warrington)
+Two letters of recommendation using the request form below (recommenders must be individuals directly related to the applicant’s accomplishments or service at Warrington, and must not be current members of the award selection committee)

 Resume (2-page maximum) detailing Warrington involvement, leadership experiences, service and accomplishments